 The impact of Black Friday and the whole Cyber Week (from Thanksgiving to Cyber Monday) is tremendous.
-In 2021, this period brought businesses a total of $34 billion in online sales, with shoppers spending $12 million every minute in the peak hour.
-Given that 2022 is marked by the increase in online spending compared to 2021 (it’s expected for consumers in the US only to reach the record of $1 trillion), don’t lose an opportunity to grab some of that pie during Black Friday.
+In 2022, this period brought businesses a total of $65 billion in online sales.
+Given that 2023 is marked by the increase in online spending compared to 2022 (it’s expected the US online sales will increase by 3 - 22%), don’t lose an opportunity to grab some of that pie during Black Friday.

 In this post, we’ve collected 10 tips that will help you ensure you’re on the right track with Black Friday and the following holiday season.
 Check what you’ve already done and consider the steps you need to take.

 Let’s see what you can do to maximize your Black Friday profits.

 1. Analyze previous campaigns

 If you’re not running a freshly created store and it’s not your first holiday season, then you should start from reviewing last year’s results.
 Did you achieve the goals you set?
 What channels worked best for your Black Friday campaigns?
 What products performed best and worst?

 When you find answers to these questions, you’ll better understand what realistic goals to put forward this year and what types of products to focus on when crafting your offers.